 The Larson Building Systems Laboratory is a unique facility in the HVAC industry that permits the study of entire HVAC systems in a controlled dynamic environment, providing repeatable test conditions that have been previously unavailable.

-It is used for educational and research purposes and is designed for dynamic testing of complete and full-scale commercial HVAC and building systems.
-The facility consists of a full-size commercial HVAC system, four representative commercial building zones, a system for producing repeatable and controllable loads on the HVAC system, and sophisticated data acquisition and control systems.
+It is used for education and research and is designed for dynamic testing of complete and full-scale commercial HVAC and building systems.
+The facility consists of a full-size commercial HVAC system, four representative commercial building zones, a system for producing repeatable and controllable loads, and sophisticated data acquisition and control systems.

 The test chambers are well-insulated, sealed and equipped.
-Different heating, cooling and ventilation strategies and equipment are installed in the spaces including both air and water heating and cooling systems, displacement ventilation etc. The data acquisition can accommodate up to 300 data channels with advanced data acquisition equipment and software.
+Different heating, cooling and ventilation strategies and equipment are installed in the spaces including both air and water heating and cooling systems, displacement ventilation etc. We can accommodate up to 300 data channels with advanced data acquisition equipment and software.
 Data collected include temperature, humidity, pressure, flow rate, contaminant concentration, fan speed, and electric power consumption etc. The measurement accuracy meets or exceeds all relevant ASHRAE/ASTM standards.
 Advanced measurement techniques such as PIV, laser sheet visualization are also used for enhanced lab tests.

 The Larson Building Systems Laboratory is situated in the CU Boulder Engineering Center, 1111 Engineering Drive, room ECCE 215.